• Skip to primary navigation

 • sesame oil

-Again, to make this Asian chicken salad as easy to make as possible, I use store bought rotisserie chicken and bagged lettuce and cabbage which saves a lot of time.
-I love using rotisserie chicken because it is such a time saver at meal time.
+Again, to make this Asian chicken salad as easy to make as possible, I use store-bought rotisserie chicken and bagged lettuce and cabbage which saves a lot of time.
+I love using rotisserie chicken because it is such a time saver at mealtime.

 It is absolutely delicious that way!

 So for those rushed evenings dealing with school activities, work, or just life, this is the meal you want to have for dinner!
-I love making this recipe and my curry chicken lettuce cups for those busy nights.

 • Miso Glazed Salmon